 Tsavo East National Park mainly protects a plateau that is topped by open thorn country with scattered rocky outcrops amongst the trees.
-Its one of the most interesting and remote protected areas in Kenya.
+Its one of the most interesting and remote protected areas.

 The park is separated from the Tsavo West National Park by the Mombasa Highway.
-Together these two parks have the largest area of protected land in the whole of Kenya.
+Together these two parks have the largest area of protected land in the country.

 One of the world’s longest lava flows is found in the park, and is known as the Yavva Plateau.
 The lava flow runs north along the western boundary of the park.
 At the foot of the flow is the Athi River; this joins the Tsavo River and together they become the Galana Rvier, which flows to the coast.
 To the north of this river is thick acacia woodland which is excellent for walking safaris providing a wealth of things to look at and learn about.